hellmarbecker/blog/_drafts/street-level-maps-in-imply-pivot-with-flight-data-and-confluent-cloud.markdown

 In this tutorial, you will:

 - set up Pivot for street level maps with your own MapBox token to use MapBox overlays
+- connect to a data source with ADS-B flight data using Confluent Cloud
-- ingest a data set with ADS-B flight data
+- ingest a data set with flight data
 - configure your Pivot cube to use longitude and latitude data
 - and configure a visualization, exploring some of the options.